AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 )<t.scenarios.environment-obstacles>

 #figure(
+  grid(
+    columns: 2,
+    std-block(image("../../figures/img/environment-obstacles-start.png")),
+    std-block(image("../../figures/img/environment-obstacles-end.png")),
+  ),
   // image("../../../figures/out/clear-circle.svg", width: 30%),
   // std-block(todo[Add image]),
-  std-block(image("../../figures/img/environment-obstacles-scenario-preview.png")),
+  // std-block(image("../../figures/img/environment-obstacles-scenario-preview.png")),
-  caption: [Visualisation of #scenario[Environment Obstacles] scenario.
+  caption: [Screenshot of the #scenario[Environment Obstacles] environment with $N_R = 20$.
+The left image shows the robot in their start positions at $t=0$.
+Their factorgraph is extended infront of them pointing to the antipodal point across the circle.
+The right hand side shows the end of a run with each robot having moved across the circle.
+The traversed path of each robot is traced.
+The environment contains six static obstacles shown in dark gray.
 The red #sr outline of each obstacle is boundary of the collider volume used to check for environment collisions.]
 )<f.scenarios.environment-obstacles>